ekline/ulagen/README.md

 This simple utility was designed to make generating these random ULAs quick and easy.

+# Scope
+Although ULAs are classified in the same addressing scope as Global Unicast Addresses (GUAs), they are not expected to be globally routable (no expectation of global reachability).
+The documentation on this can be confusing, and [this draft](https://datatracker.ietf.org/doc/html/draft-carpenter-6man-whats-global-00) summarizes some of the issues.

 # Build
 Hopefully `make` just works.
 Hopefully `make clean` does too.